microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 # Enable user authentication

-Copilot Studio Kit supports testing custom Copilots with user authentication enabled using Entra ID v2 (Azure Active Directory v2) as the service provider.
+Copilot Studio Kit supports testing custom Copilots with user authentication using Entra ID v2 (Azure Active Directory v2) as the service provider and SSO enabled.

+## Prerequisites
-For more information on how to enable user authentication for custom Copilot in **Microsoft Copilot Studio**, please see https://learn.microsoft.com/microsoft-copilot-studio/configuration-authentication-azure-ad
+Copilot Studio has been configured to support single sign-on with Microsoft Entra ID.
+For more information on how to configure SSO in **Microsoft Copilot Studio**, please see instructions [here](https://learn.microsoft.com/microsoft-copilot-studio/configure-sso).

+## Create canvas app registration for Copilot Studio Kit
+1. Follow (these)[https://learn.microsoft.com/en-us/microsoft-copilot-studio/configuration-authentication-azure-ad#create-an-app-registration] steps to create new app registration to use with Copilot Studio Kit
+1.

 ## Modify the user authentication application